The Master of Public Administration (MPA) degree program consists of 40 semester hours (SH):

 • MA State House of Representatives

 Want to take your public administration career path in a specific direction?
-Tailor your degree coursework to your interests with a concentration or a certificate.
+Tailor your degree coursework to your interests with a certificate.

 Many certificates can be completed online, while others are only available on the Boston campus.
 For more information about available modalities, please contact publicaffairs@northeastern.edu or call +1 877.377.2739 (toll-free).